jonasacres/chainmail/protocol-docs/SWARM.md

 Pa: Enc($HSKey, { "blocks":$BlockCountA })
 ```

-### Step 3: Prove mutual community membership

-In the previous step, the peers established a shared secret $HSkey, and exchanged the respective lengths of their copies of the chain.
 The peer with the longer chain will be designated `P1`; the other peer will be `P2`.
 If the chains are of equal length, then `Pa` will be `P1`.

+### Step 3a: Prove mutual community membership (for non-public groups)

+For groups not marked public (as defined by the `public` field of the Protocol record) to the best of P1's knowledge, members must mutually demonstrate knowledge of at least one key signed into the group.

 ```
 // $N1, $S1, $R1 are random numbers selected by P1.
 Their length matches the hash length.